 (Note: Your eligibility can depend on your location, electric utility provider, income level, interest in battery storage, and more.
 This is not tax advice, and you should always consult a tax professional.)

-Most Florida residents are eligible to receive the Federal Solar Investment Tax Credit—also known as the solar ITC.
-This allows eligible homeowners to deduct up to 26% of their solar panel installation cost from their federal income taxes.
+Most Florida residents are eligible to receive the Federal Solar Tax Credit—also known as the Residential Clean Energy Credit.
+This allows eligible homeowners to deduct up to 30% of their solar panel installation cost from their federal income taxes.
 Many Florida homeowners also pair battery storage with their solar panel system.
-Conveniently, energy storage systems also qualify for the ITC when paired with rooftop solar.
+Conveniently, energy storage systems also qualify for the Residential Clean Energy Credit.

-To learn more about the ITC, visit our blog post on Everything You Need to Know About the Federal ITC.
+To learn more about the Residential Clean Energy Credit, visit our blog post on Everything You Need to Know About The Solar Tax Credit.

 Florida Net Metering Program